THE STORY OF

 The Lumber Heritage Region holds a key to the rich heritage of Pennsylvania’s forests–from the struggles of the pioneers to the cut-and-run practices of the early lumber industry to the conservation efforts that led to the managed forests of today.

-Pennsylvania’s forests reflect a history of choices — from peaceful coexistence between humans and the […]
+Pennsylvania’s forests reflect a history of choices — from peaceful coexistence between humans and the forests […]

 Artisan Shawn Gardner, of Fair Chase Designs, presents on prehistoric technology and Native American art.
 This is presentation is suitable for people of all ages, including families and school-aged children.